 Okonomiyaki – Special To Kyoto

 Wagyu beef is growing in popularity and most definitely in Japan.
 The Japanese even call a certain type Kobe beef or Kyoto beef.
 While on our food tour we were taken to try some but I did notice a restaurant within the market serving Kobe beef/Wagyu beef.
-The beef is delicious, full of flavour and is must try food.
+The beef is delicious, full of flavour and is must try the food.
+This has to be on your Nishiki market food tour as it is so fresh and cooked so well that you will just want more and more.
+I like beef but don’t tend to eat much as the variants of how it is cooked differ too much and can be too dry.
+This was perfect for me as it was soft but not too chewy or fatty and it was full of flavour.

 Croquet/ Breadcrumbed Food

 There was a particular stall or two that specialised in offering up foods that were covered in breadcrumbs.
 Someone we met called the croquet as that is essentially what they are.
 The stall we found were serving up curry, onion and potato croquet and wood ear mushroom croquet.
-There were plenty more versions and foods to try.
+There were plenty more versions and foods to try and I would recommend trying plenty while on your Nishiki market food tour.
 They came highly recommended and if you are looking for something a little safer I would try these.
 Also, the stall was great as the signs were in English as well as Japanese.

 Sparrow And Quail